proger/haloop/README.md

 [![PyPI Version](https://img.shields.io/pypi/v/haloop.svg)](https://pypi.python.org/pypi/haloop)

-Haloop is an agent toolkit.
-It provides `hac` program for acoustic model training, `hal` program for language model training, and `hat` for agent testing.
-The package is available on PyPI:
+Haloop is a speech agent toolkit.
+Haloop provides:

+- `hac` program for acoustic model training;
+- `hal` for RNN language model training and evaluation;
+- `hala` for causal attention model training;
+- `hat` for agent testing.

+The package can be installed from PyPI:

 ```
 pip install haloop
 ```

+### Pretrained models

-By default, `hat` operates as a REPL for Ukrainian GPT-2 models from the paper [GPT-2 Metadata Pretraining Towards Instruction Finetuning for Ukrainian](https://github.com/proger/uk4b).
+`hat` can be used with Ukrainian GPT-2 models from our paper [GPT-2 Metadata Pretraining Towards Instruction Finetuning for Ukrainian](https://github.com/proger/uk4b).

-To use `hat`, install some additional dependencies and models:
+You will need to install and download:

 ```
 pip install bitsandbytes sentencepiece